 What is social vulnerability?
 Link: https://svi.cdc.gov/factsheet.html

-Every community must prepare for and respond to hazardous events, whether a natural disaster like a tornado or disease outbreak, or a human-made event such as a harmful chemical spill.
-A number of factors, including poverty, lack of access to transportation, and crowded housing may weaken a community’s ability to prevent human suffering and financial loss in a disaster.
+Every community must prepare for and respond to hazardous events, whether a natural disaster like a tornado or disease outbreak or a human-made event such as a harmful chemical spill.
+Several factors, including poverty, lack access to transportation, and crowded housing, may weaken a community’s ability to prevent human suffering and financial loss in a disaster.

 What else is increasing in costs beginning in 2020?
 Amazingly the cost of Part B Medicare insurance is increasing by 7.8%.
 The cost of going to your doctor is going to cost you more for insurance and out of pocket.

-As we all know the cost of medical care expenses is also sky-rocketing.
-NO, actually it is not, last year the overall cost of medical care expense increases was only 5.8%.
+As we all know, the cost of medical care expenses is also sky-rocketing.
+NO, it is not; last year, the overall cost of medical care expense increases was only 5.8%.
 And yet, with no COLA, the cost for insurance ourselves increased more than the actual price for medical services.
 Ask this question: Why are premiums for Medicare Part B higher than the actual overall medical costs increase?

 According to a recent report from the Center for Retirement Research at Boston College, it points out the difference in insurance and actual costs is a significant difference, and maybe a financial burden for many retirees.